Home / Issuing / Card Design

 Once uploaded, the Highnote team reviews the documents, so you do not need to create an experience for your support team to verify the documents.
 During the review process, you can show a pending status view to your applicant.
 This pending status view can either be the same application status view you created previously, or a specific one related to the document review status.

-After onboarding an account holder and approving their application, you are ready to create the card issuing and ordering experience.
+After onboarding an account holder and approving their application, you can create the card issuing and ordering experience.

 When an account holder has been approved for your card product, you will issue them a financial account.
 A financial account stores card balances and requires no end-user input, meaning you can create it in the backend immediately after application approval.
 In addition to storing card balances, financial accounts can support linking external bank accounts to transfer money in and out of them.
 Some financial accounts can even have account and routing numbers to support direct deposits.